Housing discrimination in the United States: Ethnic and racial minority housing discrimination

 To investigate discriminatory practices, the researchers developed a bot that interacted with online property listings from 8,476 property managers in these metropolitan areas.
 The bot utilized 18 different fictitious identities to represent potential renters of African American, Hispanic, or white backgrounds.
 This methodology allowed the researchers to assess response rates from property managers based on varying racial and ethnic identities.
 They then matched response data from listings with the racial and ethnic identities of the actual renter households that occupied those units, enabling a thorough analysis of the connection between discriminatory behavior and real housing outcomes.
 The findings Indicated that inquiries from white renters received responses 60% of the time, while those from African American and Hispanic renters had lower average response rates of 54.4% and 57.2%, respectively.
 The results showed regional and metropolitan variations.
 In comparison to inquiries from white renters, African American inquiries received 12% fewer responses in the Midwest and Northeast, 7.9% fewer in the West, and 7.6% fewer in the South.
 Hispanic inquiries faced response rates that were 8.1% lower in the Northeast, 5.2% lower in the South, 3.6% lower in the Midwest, and 2.6% lower in the West compared to white inquiries.
 The most significant discrimination against African Americans was observed in Chicago, IL; Los Angeles, CA; and Louisville, KY, while Hispanics experienced the highest levels of discrimination in Louisville, KY; Houston, TX; and Providence, RI.

+Latinos are underrepresented in government-assisted housing.
+One report concludes that Hispanics were underrepresented in the HUD assisted housing stock in 71% of counties.
+Among the top quartile of counties for Hispanic underrepresentation in HUD housing assistance programs, Hispanics made up 29% of the poverty population, but only 5% of HUD assisted households on average.
+These high disparity counties tended to include traditional Hispanic communities where Hispanic populations are larger, such as in California, Texas, and East Coast population centers.
+A higher Hispanic share of the county’s population, higher Hispanic poverty rate, a larger share of foreign-born Hispanics, and a greater share of the foreign-born Hispanics who were noncitizens were all associated with a county being in the top quartile of counties for underrepresentation in HUD assistance programs.

+Native Americans also experience ongoing discrimination.
+According to Npr.org, the most recent study from the Department of Housing and Urban Development shows that one in four Native Americans has experienced housing discrimination, but few get around to filing formal complaints.